SeanF

 -

-SeanF reacted to a post in a topic: Actions being acceptable/standard practice in-universe does not mean they cannot be atrocities
+SeanF reacted to a post in a topic: International events

 -